 Just about any type of tempeh—soy, quinoa, sesame, wild rice—works well in this stew, which tastes even better the next day.
+It’s a lovely main dish option for the Thanksgiving table, though you can make it any time you crave something hearty and warming.
 Cranberry-Orange Sauce is a perfect accompaniment.
 Contributed by Leslie Cerier, from Going Wild in the Kitchen: The Fresh and Sassy Tastes of Vegetarian Cooking*.
-Photos by Hannah Kaminsky of Bittersweet. more→
+Photos by Hannah Kaminsky.